 The goal of creating this proposal was to align the entire team with what I would be doing over the summer and the tools and methodologies I would use to accomplish it.
 This part of my internship included

 The most important thing to research was how to best extract data from YouTube.
 I settled on using a technique that I call forging API requests, in which you make requests that look identical to what a legitimate client would make to the backend server.
 Since most websites do use the AJAX approach, this is pretty effective on most websites.
 This approach has significant tradeoffs compared to a traditional HTML based web scraping approach, if you want to learn more about this approach check out lesson 1 in my everything-web-scraping series.
-The largest one is the lack of control over changes that the 3rd party makes to their API, I used commit history on youtube-dl
+The largest one is the lack of control over changes that the 3rd party makes to their API, I used commit history on youtube-dl to see how frequently the API changed and it seems to be pretty rare where it was acceptable to use this method.

 While investigating the best tools for the job, it was decided on that I should look into Apache Spark.
 It fit our use case perfectly.
 It allows us to easily scale our jobs across multiple threads and in the future if needed across multiple computers/executors if extremely computationally expensive.